 Just the opposite.

-And he just smiled when the black Hebrew Israelites were calling these kids all sorts of names and racist comments were being made.
+Nathan Phillips ran up into his grill banging a drum and he just smiled when the black Hebrew Israelites were calling these kids all sorts of names and racist comments were being made.

-He's the one that turned around and said, Yeah, don't respond to these guys.
+He's the one that turned around and said, yeah, don't respond to these guys.

 Let's just keep our cool here.